sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/4 - Return (AHITxUT Short)/4-UTReunion.md

 The penguin only smiled warmly at her, and pulled her into a hug.
 "I'm so proud of you, my little diva.
 I know you'll do your absolute best."

 "Is this the young child you've told me so much about?"
 Toriel looked upon the scene with warmth in her eyes and a fond smile on her muzzle.
-"It is a pleasure to meet you, my child.
+"It is a pleasure to meet you, my childreb.
 You may call me Toriel, and these are our friends.
 You will be safe here," she added, raising a paw to her chest, where her heart would be.

 "hey tori," Sans greeted casually from her right, and she turned to face the skeleton, with Frisk next to him. "the kid got a bit spooked earlier. i think they're doing better, but they could use some comfort this sack of bones just isn't equipped with."
 He let out a soft chuckle.